llvm/llvm-project/clang/docs/analyzer/user-docs/CommandLineUsage.rst

-Command-Line Usage: CodeChecker and scan-build
+Command Line Usage: CodeChecker and scan-build
 ===============================================

 This document provides guidelines for running Clang Static Analyzer from the command line on whole projects.